Jointly Modeling and Clustering Tensors in High Dimensions

-Recently, some methods have been developed for clustering a collection of tensor samples.
-Specifically, \citet{tait2019clustering} considered a tensor normal mixture model estimated using a standard EM algorithm.
-Without any dimension reduction assumption on the tensor mean, this method could not handle cases where the sample size is smaller than the total number of tensor entries. \citet{mai2020doubly} considered clustering tensors using a carefully designed discriminant analysis, where the discriminant tensors are assumed to be sparse.
-The main focus of their work was to develop an optimal clustering rule and subpopulation (or cluster) distributions were not directly characterized.
-Characterizing subpopulation distributions can be desirable in practice, as one might wish to examine the differences in means and covariances across subpopulations.
-Moreover, their approach assumed homogeneous covariances across clusters and might not perform well when covariances differ among clusters.
-They established clustering consistency when $K=2$.
-As noted by the authors, it is challenging to generalize their theoretical results from $K=2$ clusters to a general $K$.
+Recently, some progress has been made for clustering a collection of tensors.
+Specifically, \citet{tait2019clustering} considered a mixture model estimated using a standard EM algorithm.
+Without any dimension reduction assumption on the tensor mean, this method could not handle cases where the sample size is smaller than the total number of tensor entries. \citet{mai2020doubly} proposed \texttt{DEEM}, which clusters tensors using a carefully designed discriminant analysis and the discriminant tensors are assumed to be sparse.
+The main focus of \texttt{DEEM} was to develop a clustering rule while subpopulation distributions were not directly estimated.
+Characterizing subpopulation distributions can be useful, as one might wish to examine the differences in means and covariances across subpopulations.
+Moreover, \texttt{DEEM} assumed homogeneous covariances across clusters and may not perform well when covariances differ among clusters.
+As shown in the numerical experiments in Sections \ref{sec:sim}-\ref{sec:brain}, \texttt{DEEM} can be numerically unstable and sensitive to potential model misspecifications.